BernhardWebstudio/PlaceholderBundle/README.md

 What is this bundle?
 ============

 Use this bundle if you are looking for an easy way to generate beautiful placeholders or thumbnails for your project.

-Do you provide a page full of images?
+Do you provide a site with pages full of images?
 Do you use a lazy-loader with a grey-only image?
-Then this bundle is something for you!
+Then this bundle is something for you respectively your site!

 Depending on your configuration and your local environment, you can let the bundle return placeholders generated with [Primitive](https://github.com/fogleman/primitive) or [sqip](https://github.com/technopagan/sqip/blob/master/README.md).

 Installation
 ============

 You need to have the service installed which you want to use.
 Refer to their webpages linked above to get the installation guide.
 To install this bundle, refer to the following guide.

 Applications that use Symfony Flex
 ----------------------------------

 *(This installation type is not yet supported.
 Please refer to the next installations instructions or create a recipe.)*
 Open a command console, enter your project directory and execute:

 ```console